Cascading/cascading-hive/README.md

 automatically, as long as it is present in your hive or hadoop configuration files.

-## Hive version
+## Hive dependency

-Currently this project targets Hive 0.10.
-If you are using a newer version, you have to change the `build.gradle` file and recompile the project.
-This is due to the fact that the Hive MetaStore APIs are incompatible between Hive versions and cause crashes at runtime when versions are mixed.
+Cascading-hive works with hive-0.10+.
+When using the maven dependency you have to specify the version of Hive you are using as a runtime dependency yourself.
+This is done to avoid classpath issues with the various Hadoop and Hive distributions in existence.
+See the `demo` project for an example.

 ## Installing